Frequently Asked Questions

 Q. What about programs for my kids or teenagers?

 A. Kids of all ages are important to us.
 We offer Children’s Ministry during our Sunday morning worship gatherings.
-Our Youth Ministry offers Crossfire every Sunday night from 7-9pm.
+Our Youth Ministry offers Crossfire every Saturday night from 7-9 PM.
 Additionally, we offer a strong scouting program.
-We are especially interested in enhancing family life, so we encourage partnership with parents and a fruitful relationship with church and home.
+We are especially interested in enhancing family life, so we encourage partnership with parents and a fruitful relationship with

 Q. What adult programs are offered?